 By looking at a body of films from Latin America, the Middle East, Africa and Asia, this course aims to expose students to a wide range of questions and debates around culture and identity, while also relating these matters to circulating discourses about the Global.
 Depending on each case study, the consecutive units focus on different critical approaches, alternatively addressing questions concerning the representation of racial, ethnic and cultural identities, matters of gender and female authorship, and issues of genre and stardom.

-CLC 2500F: Bridging Classroom & Community: Languages & Cultures in Action (this course is cross listed with ICC/GERMAN/ITALIAN/SPANISH 2500F)
+CLC 2500F: Bridging Classroom and Community: Languages and Cultures in Action (this course is cross listed with ICC/GERMAN/ITALIAN/SPANISH 2500F)

 Would you like to acquire lifelong competences that will allow you to build (self)-cultural awareness and interact meaningfully with other cultures in today's globalized world?
 Then Bridging Classroom and Community is your course!
 We will explore issues of identity, memory, immigration, prejudice, stereotype, and intercultural dialogue, while building a connection with our own London community, and its wealth of languages and cultures via collaborative projects between students and members of this community.